Bishal13102003/Bishal13102003/README.md

 - 👋 Hi, I’m @Bishal13102003
-- 👀 I’m interested in coding and software developement, website developement, hacking.
+- 👀 I’m interested in coding and software developement, website developement.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning Java.
 - 💞️ I’m looking to collaborate with Microsoft.
-- 📫 You can reach me via this email: pauljeet2003@gmail.com
+- 📫 You can reach me via this email: bishalpaul151@gmail.com

 <!---
 Bishal13102003/Bishal13102003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.